YannKamche/Login-Forms/README.md

 # Login-Forms
-This repo contains a set of Login Forms I did using HTML, CSS &and JavaScript
+This repo contains a set of Login Forms I did using HTML, CSS & JavaScript